Unconditional Love: A Valentine’s Day Gift to Ourselves and Others

 • Trust your intuition, it will guide you on what are the best Suacha practices for YOU

-Suacha is not a one time thing or even a springtime thing.
+This is not a one time thing or even a springtime thing.
 Suacha, like Yoga, is a way of being.
-Learning to begin watching your thoughts, you may find that your words and actions that follow may be in need of a little cleaning up.

 With over sixteen years experience, Stacie Wyatt is an experienced 500 hour Registered Yoga Teacher with Yoga Alliance, Certified Brain Injury Specialist, Certified Trauma Informed Coach, Life Wellness Coach, Senior YogaFit Instructor, Mind/Body Personal trainer, Stress Reduction and Meditation Instructor, Pilates Instructor, and Barre Instructor.
 Stacie is also certified in Integrative Movement Therapy™and is also a believer in the power and application of essential oils for health and wellness and proudly shares doTERRA essential oils.